maithedung/Sushi_App_Python_Flask/README.md

 **Spencer Bariball** tutor at Code Institute

-**Shalabh Aggarwal** Flask Framework Cookbook, 2e
+**Shalabh Aggarwal** Flask Framework Cookbook

 ## Images
-All images used in this application are copyright of their respective website owners, the links will take viewers to their respective sites, those being [Journey of Japan](https://journey-of-japan.com), [Tenkaichi](https://tenkaichi.com.sg) and [Seth Lui](https://sethlui.com).
+All images used in this application are copyright of their respective website owners, the links will take viewers to their respective sites, those being [Journey of Japan](https://journey-of-japan.com), [Tenkaichi](https://tenkaichi.com.sg), [Villagevoice](http://www.villagevoice.com/wp-content/uploads/2017/01/nyv_food_20161216_sugarfish_bhawks_008-1366x911.jpg) and [Seth Lui](https://sethlui.com).

 ## License
 This project is released under the [MIT licence](https://github.com/fion21/new-flask-1/blob/master/LICENSE).